 I’ve played golf in Malaysia on and off for about 10 years now, and love good and cheap golf clubs in Malaysia.
 Staying at the heart of Klang Valley – Petaling Jaya, and being playing here for a while, I’ve learned to filter out what’s good, what’s bad, what’s expensive, what’s cheap, what’s near, and what’s far, so these are all considerations when I choose where to play.

 Aside from price, there is no one particular attribute that’s more important than the other for me.
-I normally go for courses that are around the RM100 range, and these are mostly possible on Weekday mornings and Weekend afternoons.
-Weekday afternoons are normally at RM150, and weekend mornings are usually at RM200, so I try to avoid.
+I normally go for courses that are around the RM100 range, and these are mostly possible on weekdays mornings and Weekend afternoons.
+Weekday afternoons are normally at RM150, and weekend mornings are usually at RM200, so I try to avoid them.
 The courses below are all within these prices.

 My personal choices (in no particular order):